jadeadams517/jadeadams517/README.md

 - 😄 Pronouns: she/her
 - 🔭 I’m a recent graduate from the Flatiron School's Data Science Immersive Program.
-- 🌱 I’m currently prioritizing learning PySpark, SQL, Tableau and AWS.
+- 🌱 I’m currently prioritizing learning PySpark, SQL and Tableau.
 - ❓ Ask me about EDA, GIS mapping, and machine learning through Python.
 - 📫 How to reach me: email me at jade.adams517@gmail.com
 - 🌎Fun fact: I love learning languages on the side, I have studied Arabic for 3 years and before the pandemic lived in Cairo, Egypt.